snoringarvind/npm-angular-pagination/README.md

      </div>
      ```

-1. #### Adding a call-back function for new sliced values inside our respective component.ts file.
+1. #### Adding a call-back function.

    - #### component.ts

+     The callback function return the new sliced data and other values.

      ```javascript
          newRulesCB(val: any) {